greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 3. For first viable, the AXI is 64 bits data and 32bits address.
 4. Not all Masters can access all Slaves.
 There should be easy way to configure that too.
 5. AXI in standard has 4 busses without nebulous  job, that 90% of designs don't know what to do with them: size, prot, cache and qos.
 In this design, instead, i allocate "extras" bus with configurable width.
 Do with it whatever.
 Size will probably creep back in.
-6. Cut combi paths into manageable timing pieces, layout friendly, Latency of clock here and clock there is not a problem.
+6. Cut combi paths into manageable timing pieces, layout friendly, Delay penalty of clock here and  there is not a problem.
 7. QOS is for losers.
 8. Keep it simple, focused.
 Debuggable.
 Humanly understanble.
 I dont expect it to save the world or make coffee.
 My cat can do that.
 <img src="mycat.jpg" alt="mycat" style="zoom:33%;" />

-## The idea
+## The idea (like good old Lego)
 We define and implement a limited set of building blocks.
 Out of this limited set we can compose any NOC we need.

  For the first version there are only six modules: